petros-d/docs/docs/environment-variables.md

 ### How environment variables are stored on Astronomer

 All environment variables set from the Astronomer UI are stored in a database managed by Astronomer as part of the Control Plane.
-Values for secret environment variables are encrypted and stored in a managed volume such that they cannot be viewed in plain text by anyone, including Astronomer staff.
+Values for secret environment variables are encrypted and stored in a managed secrets backend such that they cannot be viewed in plain text by anyone, including Astronomer staff.

-If you set environment variables in your Dockerfile, they are stored in the Docker image that is generated when you run `astro dev start` or `astro deploy`.
-If you have an environment variable with sensitive information or credentials, we strongly recommend setting the variable as a secret via the Astronomer Cloud UI instead of storing it in your Dockerfile.

 ## Set Environment Variables via Dockerfile